SebaTheProgrammer/Offline-Multi-language-Real-time-Speech-to-text/README.md

 First of all, how does voice recognition works?
 In simple terms, you record your audio and let an advanced ai/program decipher the words.
 The thing is, deciphering is a heavy task.
 That is the reason that I splitsed it in 10 chucks that continuesly get's recorded and deciphered.

-It didn't matter for my end user in wich order the words get deciphered.
+It didn't matter for my end user in which order the words get deciphered.
 (Example: if it takes a lot of time for the first one, but the second chunck is shorter, the second chunck's string get passed first.)

 String Comparison: